-NFL defends handling of Josh Brown domestic violence case
+NFL defends handling of Josh Brown domestic abuse case

 "The detective determined that it was unlikely the victim would testify," West told Reuters.
 "Without her testimony there's no way we could go to trial."

-Brown's agent did not immediately return a call requesting comment.
+Brown's agent did not immediately return a call requesting comment and a spokeswoman for the NFL Players Association declined a request for comment.

-NFL spokesman Brian McCarthy said on Twitter Thursday that the league would "thoroughly review" the new information.
-He did not immediately respond to a written request for comment.

-The Giants said the kicker would not travel with the team for its Sunday game against the Los Angeles Rams in London.
-The team said would "revisit this issue" following the trip.
+The Giants said the kicker did not travel with the team for its Sunday game against the Los Angeles Rams in London and that the team said it would "revisit this issue" following the trip.

-A spokeswoman for the NFL Players Association declined a request for comment.